peterducai/etcd-tools/best_practices_book.md

 A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
 However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
 Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

-This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section.
+This actually means that you may never need to manipulate ReplicaSet objects use a Deployment instead, and define your application in the spec section.

+## CLEANUP

+It is very important to clean up unused resources that could be referencing other unneeded resources like images or secrets.